PPoPP-21/Paper141-OpenMP-Heartbeat-Master/readme.md

 # 2 Manual

 ## 2.1 Obtain the target file
 When generating the target file, we need to define the number of checking threads and thread cycle and the content can be found in the Heartbeat_Support_OpenMP.h file.
-This experiment uses 4 threads with a frequency of 1000 as an example.
+This experiment uses 4 threads when the frequency is adjusted at 1000 as an example.

 ```
 #define NUM_THREADS 4